babylonchain/covenant-signer/docs/deployment.md

 ## 1. Overview

-As per the proposed Architecture, we'll be deploying the following components:
+The architecture contains the following components that need to be deployed:
-- **Covenant Signer**: A publicly reachable server which receives partially signed unbonding transactions and returns the same transactions signed by a Covenant key
+- **Covenant Signer**: A publicly reachable server which receives partially signed unbonding transactions and returns the same transactions signed by the covenant emulator's key
-- **bitcoind Offline Wallet**: A server containing a single wallet that hosts a single Covenant BTC key; the server is used to sign unbonding transactions forwarded by the Covenant Signer
+- **bitcoind Offline Wallet**: A server containing a single wallet that hosts a single Covenant emulator BTC key; the server is used for signing unbonding transactions forwarded by the Covenant Signer
 - **bitcoind Full Node**: A Bitcoin full node used to verify whether the to-be-unbonded staking transaction has already been submitted to Bitcoin and